GDPR - Electronic Information & Communications Systems PolicyNorth Ealing Primary School

 The following conditions must be met for personal usage to continue:

-(f) Use must also comply with the School’s compliment of operational policies and procedures including but not limited to, the Equal Opportunities and Diversity Policy, Anti-Harassment and Bullying Policy, Data Protection Policy and Code of Conduct.
+- Use must also comply with the School’s complement of operational policies and procedures including but not limited to, the Equal Opportunities and Diversity Policy, Anti-Harassment and Bullying Policy, Data Protection Policy and Code of Conduct.

 Staff should be aware that any personal use of the systems may also be monitored (see below) and, where breaches of this policy are found, action may be taken under our Disciplinary Policy and Procedure.
 Excessive or inappropriate] personal use of the School’s email facility will be treated as a disciplinary offence resulting in disciplinary action up to and including summary dismissal depending on the seriousness of the offence.